 I. For full details of Flue Accessories (elbows, extensions, clamps etc.) refer to the Flue Installation Guide supplied in the literature pack.

-Pre-plumbing

-To remove only the wall jig slide banding to the edge and open flaps.

-Slide the wall jig out of carton then close the flaps.
+Pre-plumbing To remove only the wall jig slide Slide the wall jig out of carton then close the flaps.
 Slide banding back on.